zowe/docs-site/docs/user-guide/address-security-requirements.md

 ## Tasks performed by your security administrator

-In order to configure security for production environments, various tasks need to be performed by your organization's security administrator.
-Some of the tasks apply to general Zowe configuration, while other tasks are required only if specific Zowe components or features are planned to be used.
+To configure Zowe security for production environments, it is likely that your organization's security administrator will be required to perform various tasks.
+Some of the tasks apply to general Zowe configuration, while other tasks are required during installation if you plan to use specific Zowe components or features.

 The following required configuration tasks are likely to be performed by your organization's security administrator: